 Around 1996 or 97, the big thing with everyone getting online was photo sharing with family and friends.
 People encouraged me to share photos of my actual “Judy Room” online, and create one of those things called “websites.”
 Originally Jim Johnson at The Judy Garland Database shared my photos.
 I then looked into building my own site, and used one of the online services that allowed you to upload pages and images.
-This was before web authoring programs like Dreamweaver came along.
+This was before web authoring programs like Dreamweaver came along, way before you could hire a WordPress maintenance service.
 Only PageMill was out there, and it was bad.
 So, I learned how to code the old fashioned (and hard) way.
 I also learned by looking at what other people did with their sites, and how they did it.
 Slowly the site became more polished.

 Originally the focus of the site, after the Judy Room photos, was the timeline section.
 I learned and used Excel at work, and loved the fact that it made data gathering and sorting so easy, and that one could save documents as web pages (something fairly new at the time).
 I have always had an interest in timelines and that type of data.
 I announced on The Judy List that I was creating the timelines and if anyone had anything they’d like to add to please let me know.
 Steve Jarrett, who runs the Live Performances site, was nice enough to respond right away.
 He told me via The Judy List to feel free to use the information he had in his timelines.
 I then went through every CD and book I had, plus the other websites, to add as much data as possible.